 A SELT is an English language test that UKVI will accept as evidence of a visa applicant’s English language proficiency.
 It shows competence in all four language skills – speaking, listening, reading and writing – according to the Common European Framework of Reference (CEFR) for languages.

 Please be aware that UK universities have the right to set their own English language entry requirements with regard to Tier 4 visas.
-This means they can choose their own method of assessing a student's English language competence as long as the student is applying to follow a full-time course at undergraduate degree level or above: Annex 7 Addendum, pages 78 and 79 of the Tier 4 Policy Guidance, version 09/14.
-Students applying to study in the UK at degree level or above must check the English language requirements of their selected universities prior to making any applications.
+This means they can choose their own method of assessing a student's English language competence as long as the student is applying to a full-time course at undergraduate degree level or above (see the UK Home Office website for further details).
+Students applying to study in the UK at degree level or above are advised to check the English language requirements of their selected universities prior to making any applications.